Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Acknowledgments

 \section{Acknowledgments}

-\resumetoc We would like to thank Jibril Ben Achour, Che-Yu Chen, Kristina Giesel, Philipp Höhn, Christy Kelly, Etera Livine, Francesco Sartini, and Shinji Tsujikawa for fruitful and inspiring discussions.
+\resumetoc We would like to thank Jibril Ben Achour, Che-Yu Chen, Kristina Giesel, Philipp Höhn, Christy Kelly, Etera Livine, Daniele Oriti, Francesco Sartini, and Shinji Tsujikawa for fruitful and inspiring discussions.
+We benefited from discussions at the workshop ``\textit{Concepts of Quantum and Spacetime} (KEK, Japan, March 2026)”.
 T.S. is supported by Waseda University Special Research Projects (Nos.~2025C-493) and the 15th Early Bird Program of Waseda University.
-Y.Y. appreciated the wonderful hospitality of the members of the Institute for Theoretical Physics III at the Friedrich-Alexander-University Erlangen-Nuremberg, where he had a fruitful discussion and completed this work.
+Y.Y. appreciated the hospitality of the members of the Institute for Theoretical Physics III at the Friedrich-Alexander-University Erlangen-Nuremberg, where he had a fruitful discussion and completed this work.
 Y.Y. was partially supported by Japan Society for the Promotion of Science (No.21K13929).